-We also went snorkeling in a few locations!
+We also went snorkelling in a few locations!
 Anything in the water is a great way to stay active and Tulum has plenty of that.

 You are not going to get very far if you don’t speak a few Spanish words.
 Almost nobody in the cities we visited spoke English.
 It does get better when you’re in touristy areas but you’ll also pay the tourist price.

-Bring a lot of cash and expect going to the bank regularly (Scotiabank was the best, expect line ups everywhere).
+Bring a lot of cash and expect to go to the bank regularly (Scotiabank was the best, expect lineups everywhere).
 With the wifi being so unreliable in Tulum, it’s no surprise that they hardly accept credit cards.
 In town, everything is cash only in general.
 You will be able to use your credit card on the beach restaurants & hotels though.

 That’s It For Tulum!

 Feel free to ask me any question you may have about my stay, I know I had a ton before my trip started.
-I will also be posting a list of my favorite Tulum venues and restaurants in the next few weeks so make sure to like Montreal State on Facebook and Twitter or subscribe for updates at the bottom of this page!
+I will also be posting a list of my favourite Tulum venues and restaurants in the next few weeks.